datatlas-erasme/.github/CONTRIBUTING.md

 # Welcome to DatAtlas contributing guide

-Thank you for investing your time in contributing to our project!
+Thank you for investing your time in contributing to Datatlas !

 Read our [Code of Conduct](https://github.com/datatlas-erasme/.github/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.